 Things like our attention and mental health, or our physical movement, social skills, and time in nature.

 My prediction is that we’re going to get increasingly good at using tech to combat tech.

 Meaning… there are apps and tools that we can build to shape our relationship with tech, negate its afflictions, and build better habits & social connections.

 Apple is already doing this today, and I thought it was one of the more compelling parts of the WWDC presentation.
 They showcased apps for journaling to aid with emotional awareness.
 Meditation for mindfulness.
 Fitness & outdoor hobbies of all types, with unique ways to measure, gamify, and socialize/connect with others, boosting motivation & consistency along the way.

-In contrast… AR, in its ultimate form, will free kids from the confines of a screen and a living room with an outlet, thrusting them back into nature, back into face to face contact, and back into a world longed for by prior generations.
-A world of scratched knees from a treasure hunt in the park, of youthful pride from a fort forged in the woods, or of confidence from winning an argument while playing make believe in the backyard.
+In contrast… AR, in its ultimate form, will free kids from the confines of a screen and a living room with an outlet, thrusting them back into nature, back into face-to-face contact, and back into a world longed for by prior generations.
+A world of scratched knees from a treasure hunt in the park, of youthful pride from a fort forged in the woods, or of confidence from winning an argument while playing make-believe in the backyard.

-Except this time, the treasure becomes real, the forts become labyrinths, and the figments of make belief become not so make belief…
+Except for this time, the treasure becomes real, the forts become labyrinths, and the figments of make belief become not so make belief…

 Thanks for reading Part II!